Senate Republicans seek tougher Medicaid cuts and lower SALT deduction in Trump's big bill

 People would need to work 80 hours a month or be engaged in a community service program to qualify.

-One Republican, Missouri Sen. Josh Hawley, has joined a few others pushing to save Medicaid from steep cuts that would kick people off the program — including to the so-called provider tax that almost all states levy on hospitals as a way to help fund their programs.
+One Republican, Missouri Sen. Josh Hawley, has joined a few others pushing to save Medicaid from steep cuts — including to the so-called provider tax that almost all states levy on hospitals as a way to help fund their programs.

-The Senate plan proposes phasing down that provider tax, which is now allowed to go up to 6%.
-Starting in 2027, the Senate looks to lower that threshold gradually until it reaches 3.5% in 2031, with exceptions for nursing homes and intermediate care facilities.
+The Senate plan proposes phasing down that provider tax, which is now up to 6%.
+Starting in 2027, the Senate looks to gradually lower that threshold until it reaches 3.5% in 2031, with exceptions for nursing homes and intermediate care facilities.

+Hawley slammed the Senate bill's changes on the provider tax.
+“This needs a lot of work.
+It’s really concerning and I’m really surprised by it,” he said.
+“Rural hospitals are going to be in bad shape."

 The Senate also keeps in place the House's proposed new $35-per-service co-pay imposed on some Medicaid patients who earn more than the poverty line, which is about $32,000 a year for a family of four, with exceptions for some primary, prenatal, pediatric and emergency room care.